facebook/react-native-website/docs/flexbox.md

 - `relative` (**default value**) By default, an element is positioned relatively.
 This means an element is positioned according to the normal flow of the layout, and then offset relative to that position based on the values of `top`, `right`, `bottom`, and `left`.
 The offset does not affect the position of any sibling or parent elements.

 - `absolute` When positioned absolutely, an element doesn't take part in the normal layout flow.
 It is instead laid out independent of its siblings.
 The position is determined based on the `top`, `right`, `bottom`, and `left` values.
-These values will posistion the element relative to its containing block.
+These values will position the element relative to its containing block.

 - `static` When positioned statically, an element is positioned according to the normal flow of layout, and will ignore the `top`, `right`, `bottom`, and `left` values.
 This `position` will also cause the element to not form a containing block for absolute descendants, unless some other superceding style prop is present (e.g. `transform`).
 This allows `absolute` elements to be positioned to something that is not their parent.
 Note that **`static` is only available on the New Architecture**.